Berry curvature, spin Hall effect and nonlinear optical response in moir\'e transition metal dichalcogenide heterobilayers: ACKNOWLEDGEMENTS

-\emph{Acknowledgements}--- We thank Cheng-Ping Zhang for inspiring discussions.
-K.T.L. acknowledges the support of Ministry of Science and Technology, China and HKRGC through MOST20SC04, RFS2021-6S03, C6025-19G, AoE/P-701/20, 16310520, 16310219 and16309718.
-Y.M.X. received additional fellowship support from the Hong Kong Research Grants Council.
+We thank Cheng-Ping Zhang for inspiring discussions.
+K.T.L. acknowledges the support of the Ministry of Science and Technology, China and HKRGC through 2020YFA0309600, RFS2021-6S03, C6025-19G, AoE/P-701/20, 16310520, 16310219, 16307622 and 16309718.
+Y.M.X. acknowledges the support of HKRGC through PDFS2223-6S01.